composi/runtime/README.md

 }
 run(program)
 ```
-## Subsciptions
+## Subscriptions

 Subscriptions is an optional method that contains effects to run when the program starts.
-Using @composi/core's `batchEffects` function it is possible to run more than one effect at the same time, say, start a timer and fetch data at the same time.
+Using @composi/core's `batch` function it is possible to run more than one effect at the same time, such as starting a timer and fetching data.
 Subscriptions is optional.
-In fact, it's just a more convenient and explicit way of running an effect the same way passing an effect as the second value in `init` is.
-Many people will feel more comfortable using a dedicated function for subscriptions that simply tagging on an extra value to `init`.
+Also, its arguments `send` and `getState` are optional as well.

+## Done
 Done is an optional method that allows you to do clean when you stop a program, such as stopping timers, animations, etc. When you pass a program to `run`, it returns a function that you can use to stop a program.
 The following is a simple program that does only one thing--it starts a setInterval.
 At any time we can stop the program and terminate the interval.
 Notice how we use `done` to do this.